tsmith512/blogpost-email/README.md

 #### Trigger `autoTagMessage` hourly on new email only

 Google Apps Scripts can be triggered routinely, but unlike Outlook, there is no 'run as a message is received' option.
-This can be emulated by:
+[This can be emulated by][NEWEMAILMETHOD]:

 - having Gmail filters assign one label to every incoming email, and then
 - processing all messages in that label on a regular basis (5 minutes).